Modern protective suits for armoured fighting vehicle crews

 1 - fragment-proof headset lining; 2 - bullet/fragment-proof body vest; 3 - fire-proof jumpsuit

 The suit uses Armos and Rusar fabrics as the main material.
 Oxalone-based hybrid fabric and non-woven fire-proof materials are also used.
-All materials are made to resist water, oil, gasoline, additionally, can resist decontamination compounds and chemicals.
+All materials are made to resist water, oil, gasoline, additionally, they can resist decontamination compounds and chemicals.

 Armos is a domestically produced fabric that is an alternative to Kevlar.
 Rusar and its later derived variants Rusar-S were developed later as a para-aramid fibre.